Carlos-Levi/Carlos-levi/README.md

 #### Hi there 🦀

-My name is Levi, I have a degree in Computer Engineering and I work as a fullstack developer.
+My name is Levi, I have a degree in Computer Engineering

 #### 🛠️ Technologies